Davis Mountains State Park: Features

 The Civilian Conservation Corps built "Indian Lodge" in the 1930s.

-The park is next to the Fort Davis National Historic Site and the two are connected by four miles of hiking trails.
-Within the park is the "Indian Lodge", an adobe motel with thirty-nine rooms.
-Sixteen were built by the Civilian Conservation Corps during the 1930s (completed in 1939) and twenty-four were added in a 1967 expansion by Texas Parks and Wildlife.
+Within the park is the only hotel in the Texas State Parks system, Indian Lodge.
+It is a southwestern style adobe hotel with thirty-nine guest rooms and on-site restaurant designed to resemble a multi-level pueblo village.
+The Civilian Conservation Corps built sixteen guest rooms during the 1930s (completed in 1939) using handmade 18-inch-thick bricks created on site.
+They also hand-carved much of the furniture.
+The TPWD added twenty-four guest rooms, a dining room, a meeting room and a swimming pool in a 1967 expansion.
+The lodge shut down in January 2023 and underwent a $3.5 million renovation, reopening in May 2025.
+Improvements included new landscaping, windows, doors, HVAC, plumbing, electrical and irrigation systems and resurfaced pool.
+The number of visitors at Indian Lodge in 2025 was 8,477.

 The CCC also built the five mile scenic Skyline Drive, a series of switchbacks leading to multiple trails and viewpoints overlooking the park.
 A large bird blind next to the main road offers enclosed and open viewing areas for the many species of birds that are attracted to the feeders near the blind.
+The park is next to the Fort Davis National Historic Site and the two are connected by four miles of hiking trails.
 The park has over six miles of hiking trails in the main unit, as well as seven miles of equestrian trails in the special use Limpia Canyon Primitive Area, the section of the park north of Texas State Highway 118.